 Now, let’s talk about XBlocks.
 Each Open edX course is made up of units called XBlocks.
 These are like miniature applications or website plugins that you can use to extend the Open edX platform and make your online training more engaging.
 Some examples of XBlocks that we like include:

 - PDF displays

 - Drag-and-drop exercises

 Developers can also build their own XBlocks that work together with these pre-built components or choose to just use their own.
 XBlocks can either represent individual problems, such as the examples listed above, or larger structures such as lessons and courses.

 Where Can I Get Help Building an Open edX University?

 If you’re not sure where to start when it comes to creating your own Open edX university, or you don’t have the curriculum development or technical resources to work with Studio and build XBlocks, we can help.

 With Appsembler Tahoe, you can launch your own branded Open edX site within minutes even if you don’t have any coding experience.
 Appsembler Tahoe lets you customize your course to your brand and style and you can also get expert advice on how to author courses on the Open edX platform from your dedicated Customer Success Manager.

-Take a free 30-day free trial of Appsembler Tahoe or get in touch to find out how we can get you up and running with Open edX in minutes.
+get in touch to find out how we can get you up and running with Open edX in minutes.